nus-cs2113-AY2324S2/ip/docs/README.md

 ### `event` - Creates an Event

 Adds an Event into the task list.
+The description, /from and /to dates of the Event must be provided.

 Example of usage: